bougui505/alignscape/README.md

 [AlignScape Google Colab](https://github.com/bougui505/alignscape/blob/master/alignscape.ipynb)

-## Using alignscape locally using a Singularity/Apptainer image
+## AlignScape locally with a Singularity/Apptainer image

 ### Download the image `alignscape.sif`
 The image can be downloaded using the following link on Zenodo platform: